Essential Criteria: Youth Support Worker

 The Aurora Group is an innovative provider of education and care for children and young people with special educational needs and disabilities.

-We're currently looking for a number of Support Workers to work Twilight night shifts (8pm - 11pm) in Dorset where our Aurora Boveridge College supports young people aged 16 to 25 years with a range of diagnoses such as ASD, anxiety and other mental health conditions.
+Due to our continued expansion; we’re currently looking for a number of Youth Support Workers in Cranborne where our Aurora Boveridge College supports young people aged 16 – 25 with complex anxiety or mental health needs typically related to Asperger’s Syndrome, Autism and other conditions.

-The key to this role will be ensuring that all our young people receive a high standard of care during the evening & at night in a safe, fun and homely environment.
+The key to this role will be ensuring that all our young people receive a high standard of care whilst living and learning in a safe, clean and supportive environment where they are encouraged to achieve their long term goals through re-engaging in education and gaining independent living skills, whilst accessing the community for leisure activities.

-Ultimately we are looking for people with a passion to positively change the lives of the young people that we work with.
-It is therefore essential that you have had some experience (either through your personal life or working practice) of caring for and motivating others.
+It is a tough yet rewarding role; we are looking for people with a passion to build relationships and positively change the lives of the young people that we work with.

 If you do not already have a QCF Level 3 Diploma in Health & Social Care but believe this role is right for you, then we will provide the support (and cover the costs) for you to achieve this; and will continue to support your development throughout your career with us.